 I have to tell you guys, this broccoli and cheese stuffed chicken is a meal that both adult-me and inner-child-me can appreciate.

-Although this stuffed chicken breast is loaded with veggies and lean protein, it also absolutely oozes cheesy goodness and FLAVOR!
+Because even though this stuffed chicken breast is loaded with veggies and lean protein, it also oozes cheesy goodness and FLAVOR!
 The chicken is crazy moist, and the veggies are perfectly spiced.

 Enough talking, let’s dive in!